RandomcodeDev/FalseKing/DESIGN.md

 player will be able to select between the different elements and use three styles of attack, basic, special, and ranged.
 Combo moves between different elements will be investigated.
-The current ECS-based design lends itself well to this.
+The current ECS-based design lends itself well to this type of game.
 Various movement features will also exist, such as jumping and dashing.
 Bosses will have various moves that depend on what phase of the fight they're in.
 Due to the 2D-in-3D situation, there will be a sort of auto aim, but only on the Y axis, similar to the original Doom.

 ## Objectives